 Heavy Duty Vehicle Evaluation

-This project aims to demonstrate and predict the progress in energy efficiency of heavy-duty (HD) vehicles, thus generating information to be used by transport companies, those procuring transport services and those forming transport policy.
-The project will encompass newest diesel technologies on different markets, but also alternative fueled vehicles and advanced powertrain configurations tested on chassis dyno and on-road.
+This project aims to demonstrate and predict the progress in energy efficiency of heavy-duty vehicles (HDVs), thus generating information to be used by transport companies, those procuring transport services and those forming transport policy.
+The project will encompass the newest diesel technologies on different markets, but also alternative fueled vehicles and advanced powertrain configurations tested on chassis dynamometer and on-road.

 The proposed overall activity will cover three time dimensions:

 - Legacy vehicles and a reference backwards through completed AMF Tasks